cometbft/cometbft/spec/p2p/v0.34/pex-protocol.md

 So, when a seed node receives a `PexRequest` message from an inbound peer, it sends a `PexAddrs` message, containing a selection of peer addresses, back to the peer and *disconnects* from it.
-Seed nodes therefore treat inbound connections from peers as a short-term connections, exclusively intended to retrieve peer addresses.
+Seed nodes therefore treat inbound connections from peers as short-term connections, exclusively intended to retrieve peer addresses.
 Once the requested peer addresses are sent, the connection with the peer is closed.